Aide-C/BASH_Encryption_Tool/README.md

 ## Version History

 * 0.3
-    * ADD HERE
+    * Password strength check
+    * delete output file
 *  0.2
+    * Added error checking to all user input prompts to check for null responses
-    * ADD HERE
+    *
+    * Added decryption password error checking for decryption; only displays the decrypted message if the password was correct
+    * Used a while loop to check if the first line of the output file was "bad decrypt" which would display an error message and prompt for the correct password
+    * Used the unset command on message and password variables after the openssl commands to remove the sensitive information from shell memory

 * 0.1
     * Prompts that asked the user for respective details for encryption or decryption, like the filename and the password
-    * No form of error checking for user input that was null or incorrect
+    * No form of error checking for user inputs that were null or incorrect
     * Sensitive information, such as the plain text message and password, was stored in their respective variables in the current shell's environment
-    * //

 ## License